-Having a kitchen garden is one of my favorite things about summer.Tomatoes are what I look forward to most, so I like getting them into the soil as early as possible.It’s no big deal that I will have to wait another week.
+Tomatoes are what I look forward to most, so I like getting them into the soil as early as possible.It’s no big deal that I’ll have to wait another week.

 These 30-minute roasted tomatoes are great on pizza.You can stir them into pasta, grains or eggs.
 Cherry and grape tomatoes will hold their shape better than sliced tomatoes.

 Besides pizza, you can use sliced tomatoes on sandwiches or on avocado toast.

 No matter the season, I am always roasting tomatoes.

 Roasted Zucchini Tomato Lentil Salad

 Sheet Pan Baked Feta with Vegetables

 Roasted Mediterranean Vegetables and Halloumi

 The tomatoes will stay good in an airtight container in the fridge for 2 weeks.

 If you want to freeze them, place the tomatoes on a wax paper-lined sheet pan or plate in the freezer.
 They should not be touching.
 Then once they are frozen, you can put them in a bag or container.